MIDS-scaling-up/v2/week01/lab/Readme.md

 Docker is great for projects since you can place and run everything you need in a container through a easy, reproducible process.
 We'll use Docker to build and run our very own container with Darknet and YOLO.

+This lab is run on the Xavier device using the desktop (via VNC or display).

+Ensure that you cloned this github repo and are in the directory for this lab (v2/week01/lab/).

 ## Intro to YOLO
 [YOLO v5](https://github.com/ultralytics/YOLOv5) was created by Ultralytics, a U.S.-based particle physics and AI startup with over 6 years of expertise supporting government, academic and business clients.
 It is the latest version of the You Only Look Once framework.